 In order to protect their important values, the Proposed District Plan will contain rules about how you can use the part of your land containing the SNA.

 This will be through limits on indigenous vegetation clearance, with some specific allowances for activities such as maintenance of fences or other structures, or conservation activities.
 Planting of exotic vegetation, plantation forestry, woodlots, or shelterbelts within SNAs will not be permitted.
 Planting of indigenous vegetation will be limited to vegetation ecologically appropriate for that SNA.
-Any work that falls outside of these rules would require a resource consent and in cases of non-compliant work, the Council can seek restoration of the SNA at the landowner’s expense.
+Work that falls outside of these rules will require a resource consent and in cases of non-compliant work, the Council can seek restoration of the SNA at the landowner’s expense.

 Council is also looking at ways it can provide incentives through the Proposed District Plan to landowners who provide protection for their SNA.

 Landowners with SNAs can apply for the Council’s Biodiversity Fund, which can provide funding to assist with activities that will support the protection and restoration of SNAs.The Council ecologist can also help with free advice and support with fencing, weed control, animal pest control, planting and restoration work, and help with applications for funding.

 The Proposed Waimakariri District Plan proposes on-site development right incentives, either the right to subdivide off a 1-2 ha bonus lot (with allowance for a residential unit and minor residential unit), or build an residential unit, for the protection and restoration of a mapped SNA.
 Find out more about these proposed on-site development right incentives.

 We’re keen to discuss any questions, feedback or concerns you may have.